 The hot Florida summers and heavy rains we experience from June to September during our rainy season are rough on fruit and vegetable plants.

-Fresh From Florida June Produce What’s In Season Now Recipes included
+What's In Season Now

-Carambola: Carambola is an odd-looking tropical fruit.
+Carambola is an odd-looking tropical fruit.
 Because of its star shape when you slice it the tropical fruit is also known as star fruit.